Tanishq2540/DSAlyzer/Readme.md

 ## 🚀 Features

-- 🧠 **AI-Powered DSA Problem Solver** — Ask DSA questions in plain English and get code + explanation.
+- 🧠 **AI-Powered DSA Problem Solver** -- Ask DSA questions in plain English and get code + explanation.
-- 🔁 **Multi-Agent Collaboration** — Solver + Executor agents coordinate to generate and verify Python code.
+- 🔁 **Multi-Agent Collaboration** -- Solver + Executor agents coordinate to generate and verify Python code.
-- ⚡ **Groq API Support** — Ultra-fast responses powered by LLaMA 3 on Groq infrastructure.
+- ⚡ **Groq API Support** -- Ultra-fast responses powered by LLaMA 3 on Groq infrastructure.
-- 🧪 **Live Code Execution** — Code is executed locally via Python subprocess and results shown in the chat.
+- 🧪 **Live Code Execution**-- Code is executed locally via Python subprocess and results shown in the chat.
-- 💡 **Clean UI with Streamlit** — Simple and responsive interface for a seamless experience.
+- 💡 **Clean UI with Streamlit** -- Simple and responsive interface for a seamless experience.
-- 📂 **Code Persistence** — Executed code can be saved to local `.py` files by the agents.
+- 📂 **Code Persistence** -- Executed code can be saved to local `.py` files by the agents.
+- 🐳 **Docker Support** -- To isolate code enviornment

 ---